Native American language

 What other Native Americans did the Pequot tribe interact with?

-The Pequots liked to trade with other Algonquian tribes of southern New England, such as the
+The Pequots liked to trade with other Algonquian tribes in the New England area, such as the

-Some of the tribes they fought against most often were the
+Some of the tribes they fought against most frequently were the

 What kinds of stories do the Pequots tell?